JohnMurray/johnmurray_io/_drafts/web-service-myth.md

 ---
-title: "Disposing Myths - Web Services are Easy"
+title: "Dispousing Myths - Web Services are Easy"
 ---

 Talk about how everyone always advertises that web services are easy